akshett/python_abstract/README.md

-Python Abstract
+Python Abstract Class

 This code is written to demonstrate how to write an abstract class in python.

 Abstract class (as the word abstract might suggest) is supposed to be class that cannot be instantiated to an object.
 Now, what may be the use of such a class you might ask.
-Many a times we want to group a bunch of insances as inheriting from the same hierarchy, however, we have no interest in creating an instance of the said parent.
+Many a times we want to group a bunch of insances to inherit from the same hierarchy, however, we have no interest in creating an instance of the said parent.

 For example, let's say have a class for different languages: English, Hindi, Sanskrit, Spanish etc. Now we want to find some way to group these classes together since we know they are all languages.
 So we create a base abstract class 'Language' and we derive the above classes from this base class.
 This helps us in two ways:
 a.
 Provide a common interface for various languages to derive from.
 For example, we can have variables 'script', 'origin', 'usage_population' and functions like 'get_region', 'translate_into', 'translate_from' declared in the base abstract class.
 These are declared as abstract methods.
 More explanation on abstract methods below.